Year in Review 2025 Review 18 Min Read

 React 19 & Next.js 15

-Server Components become standard, async params revolutionize data processing
+Server Components become standard, async params change how data processing works

 AI